harbour/core/CONTRIBUTING.md

       <http://sscce.org/>
     * See more on how to report issues in an effective and useful way:
       <http://www.chiark.greenend.org.uk/~sgtatham/bugs.html>
+13. Please do not report warnings or bugs, with the exception of build _errors_, in 3rd party component hosted inside the Harbour source tree.
+    You can recognize these from their source path, which always contains a subdirectory named: '/3rd/'.
+Report these to the respective component's maintainers instead.
-13. If your example or report contains human readable text, use English only.
+14. If your example or report contains human readable text, use English only.
-14. If your example involves compatibility components, make sure to test it against original implementation (for example, test legacy Cl*pper core language elements against real CA-Cl*pper 5.2e or 5.3b, or hbct functions against CT3 library, etc)
+15. If your example involves compatibility components, make sure to test it against original implementation (for example, test legacy Cl*pper core language elements against real CA-Cl*pper 5.2e or 5.3b, or hbct functions against CT3 library, etc)